-Students accepted into a Ph.D. major and who hold a master's degree from another university must satisfy the same content requirements as those beginning their graduate training at USF.
-A students' master's coursework or thesis is not waived or accepted by default, and sometimes these will not be approved as satisfying concentration or degree requirements.
-If the previous master's degree is accepted, only 50 credits, rather than 80, are required for graduation.
-The waiver of master's courses (when the master's degree was accepted as comparable) or the transfer of credits (when the master's degree was not accepted) from the previous institution will have to be approved by the major professor, the Area Director, and importantly the instructor of record for the USF course (see Course Waiver and Credit Transfer section).
+Students accepted into a Ph.D. major and who hold a Master's degree from another university must satisfy the same content requirements as those beginning their graduate training at USF.
+A student's Master's coursework or thesis is not waived or accepted by default, and sometimes these will not be approved as satisfying concentration or degree requirements.
+The waiver of master's courses and/or the transfer of credits from the previous institution must be approved by the major professor, the Area Director, and importantly the instructor of record for the USF course (see Course Waiver and Credit Transfer section).

-An advisory committee (usually including the major professor and two other faculty) will determine advanced status of a master's student based on equivalency of course work and the research thesis completed at another institution, subject to approval by the Area Director and Graduate Program Committee.
-It is the student's responsibility to provide all evidence and material necessary for such decisions, including a copy of the master's thesis.
+An advisory committee (usually including the major professor and two other faculty) will determine advanced status of a Master's student based on equivalency of course work and the research thesis completed at another institution, subject to approval by the Area Director and Graduate Program Committee.
+It is the student's responsibility to provide all evidence and material necessary for such decisions, including a copy of the Master's thesis.
 Ideally, these materials will be submitted to the student's advisor and Area Director prior to the start of the first semester at USF.
-Acceptance of master's theses from outside programs should be documented and submitted to Laura Pierce for the student's department file by an email from the Area Director, including a copy of the approved thesis, and a copy of the transcript showing the degree received.
+Acceptance of Master's theses from outside programs should be documented and submitted to Laura Pierce for the student's department file by an email from the Area Director, including a copy of the approved thesis, and a copy of the transcript showing the degree received.